-Theorem \ref{thm:mainmultimom} helps us to clearly see the change of the orders of the multipole moments compared to those in the asymptotics \eqref{eq:multiradiation2}, and theoretically justify the experimentally observed phenomenon \cite{kuznetsov2016optically}: when the wavelength inside the particle has the same order as its size (equivalently, $\tau \sim \d^{-2}$), the electric and magnetic dipole radiations have the comparable strengths; see the first term in \eqref{eq:highappfor}.
+By Theorem \ref{thm:mainmultimom} above, we can see the change of the orders of the multipole moments compared to those in the asymptotics \eqref{eq:multiradiation2}.
+This theoretically justifies the experimentally observed phenomenon \cite{kuznetsov2016optically}: when the wavelength inside the particle has the same order as its size (equivalently, $\tau \sim \d^{-2}$), the electric and magnetic dipole radiations may have the comparable strengths; see the first term in \eqref{eq:highappfor}.
 However, this is true only when $\d$ is small enough so that the effect of the factor $1/|\ww - \ww_0|$ is not apparent.
 When the incident frequency $\ww$ approximates $\ww_0$ but $\d$ is not so small, we may expect from \eqref{est:emmoments} and \eqref{eq:highappfor} that the contribution of the magnetic dipole is much stronger than the one of the electric dipole. \mbb{To make this precise, we focus on the quasi--static approximation of $E^s_\infty(\ww,\h{x})$ from \eqref{eq:highappfor}:

-To consider the scattered wave from resonant nanoparticles with high refractive indices, we first observe from \eqref{eq:appmainsolu} that when the incident frequency $\ww$ approaches the resonance $\ww_0$, compared to the strong singularity of $\pd \w{E}$, the blow-up only occurs in the higher-order terms in the asymptotic expansion of $\pw \w{E}$.
-In view of this fact, the high contrast nanoparticles are expected to exhibit a strong magnetic response at the dielectric resonant frequencies.
-This is in sharp contrast with the approximation derived in \cite{add8} in the non-resonant case.

-By substituting \eqref{eq:appmainsolu} into the representation \eqref{eq:highappfor} and using Definition \ref{def:EMmoment}, we can conclude the following results. \begin{theorem} Under the high contrast condition \eqref{asp:tauexpd}, for real incident frequency $\ww$ near the resonance $\ww_0$, the principal part of $E_\infty^s$ is given by